 Members of staff intending to take a School trip abroad must seek approval for that trip from The Head of International Visits, Expeditions and Gap Years in the first instance.
 Details must then be passed to the Deputy Head (Academic) and then to the Calendar Committee as above.
+Bookings for such trips must be submitted through the 'Blue Form' on the VLE.

-Permission to proceed can only be given when the following information has been provided and approved by the Head of International Visits, Expeditions and Gap Years and the Financial Director:
+Permission to proceed can only be given when the following information has been provided and approved by the Head of International Visits, Expeditions and Gap Years and the Director of Finance: